Michigan Government & State Surplus Auctions (2026)

-Browse 269 government surplus auctions in Michigan.
 Whether you're searching for Michigan gov auctions, State of Michigan surplus, Michigan state auctions, or government auto auctions in Michigan, this page pulls listings from federal GSA, HUD foreclosures, GovDeals, Public Surplus, and MI state and local agencies into one feed.
-All listings come from official government auction platforms — no bid packs or credits required.Last updated: 2026-05-21
+Every lot is sold directly by the government agency that owns it - you bid on the original platform.
+Searching outside Michigan?
+Browse government auctions nationwide.Last updated: 2026-08-22

 Where Michigan Auctions Come From